 On the other hand, maybe those people with disabilities are too good for some employers?!

 Is your head in a cloud with the talk about cloud computing?
-T. V. Raman gave a talk at the Accessing Higher Ground conference in November 2009 and made his slides (in PDF and HTML format) and talk (MP3 format) available to everyone.
+T. V. Raman of Google gave a talk at the Accessing Higher Ground conference "Access To Cloud Computing Challenge And Opportunity" in November 2009 and made his slides (in PDF (.pdf) and HTML format) and talk (MP3 format) available to everyone.
 Check out the highlights of the challenges and opportunities of accessibility in the clouds.

-Before you say "I'm not deaf, so I really don't want to hear about captioning anymore", read "Captions: Understand DVD Shows," an article about the benefits of captions for people without hearing issues.
+Before you say "I'm not deaf, so I really don't want to hear about captioning anymore", read "How Captions Benefit more than the Deaf and Hard of Hearing," by Austin Dillman, Jun 21, 2017.
+This article is about the benefits of captions for people without hearing issues.
 As a person without hearing issues, I am grateful for the subtitles on my TV.
 It gets me safely through parts of shows where some technician went a bit crazy with the background sounds or music, disrupting the flow of speech in the process.

 More awareness about captioning is coming March 2, on Dr. Seuss' birthday.
 That is when DCMP holds its Read Captions Across America (RCAA) campaign, held in conjunction with the National Education Association’s (NEA) Read Across America event every year.
 RCAA wants to "raise awareness—particularly among children and their parents and teachers—that video-based media can be just as effective at encouraging and fostering reading skills as books, as long as captions are always turned on!"